 Should I Renew the Lease or Buy a Property?

 Most apartment rental leases in the Greater Boston Area are usually fixed term and written to expire in one year.
-Landlords in the Metro-Boston are governed by the greater market forces of a huge university and educational system that puts leases beginning and expiring on a Sept 1st Cycle.
-In fact, over the years we have studied rented apartments and availability dates and have noticed a range of as low as 68% to as high as 80% of all leases beginning and ending on 9/1.
-Those dates don’t leave much room for finding other times frames to effectively move per-se; so long range planning is a must in your quest to figure out whether you should buy or renew your lease.
+Landlords in the Metro-Boston are governed by the greater market forces of a huge university and educational system that puts leases beginning and expiring on a Sept 1st cycle.
+In fact, over the years we have extensively studied rented apartments and availability dates.
+We have noticed a range of as low as 68% to as high as 80% of all leases beginning and ending on 9/1.
+Those dates don’t leave much room for finding other timeframes to effectively move.
+Therefore, long range planning is a must in your quest to figure out whether you should buy or renew your lease.